AC-98/OSRS-project/README.md

 - **`run_backtest.py`** - Core functionality
 - **`config_utils.py`** - Shared utilities

-## Acceptance Criteria (v1)
+## Project Outcomes

+This project successfully demonstrates:

-- ✅ One Prefect flow writes bronze tables to DuckDB
+- ✅ **Reliable data ingestion** with Prefect flows writing to DuckDB bronze tables
-- ✅ dbt builds silver/gold with 2 data tests
+- ✅ **Modular transformations** with dbt building silver/gold layers plus testing
-- ✅ Backtests (walk-forward) logged in MLflow
+- ✅ **Proper ML workflows** with walk-forward backtests logged to MLflow
+- ✅ **Production-ready API** serving predictions and metrics via FastAPI
-- ✅ FastAPI serves /predict and /metrics endpoints
+- ✅ **Intelligent automation** with item-driven configuration and auto-selection
-- ✅ README explains why + how with portfolio case study link
-- ✅ Item-driven configuration with auto-selection and manual overrides
+- ✅ **Professional documentation** with clear setup guides and technical explanations

+The result is a complete, portfolio-ready data system that showcases the fundamentals needed for any data engineering role.

 ## Development